oslab-swrc/mkpac/README.md

 This work is aimed at improving the Linux kernel packet processing performance for High-Speed NICs (40G/100G) on Manycore systems.
 We focus on the kernel space applications (e.g. software based packet forwarding (OVS kernel mode), software based firewall, and other NFV use-cases) and aim to optimize the kernel network stack performance by mitigating high-impact overheads residing in network stack of Linux kernel and by leveraging the availability of manycores.
 With TX and RX path optimizations, considerable performance improvement can be achieved for small packet sizes.

+mkpac is provided under the terms of the GNU General Public License v2.0.

 ## Key Optimizations
 - TX Optimizations
   - Adaptive TX cleanup